 A few hours after receiving a tattoo, he began to fall ill.
 His arms and legs began to swell and then he collapsed before being rushed to a hospital.
 One of his fellow bandmates likened his appearance to the "Elephant man" – which can't be a good thing when half of your talent as an artist is to look good (if you're in a boy band).

 But the real question about this story is why members of boy bands have the audacity to get tattoos.
 There's no way you can give off the "bad boy" image when you're singing "Wish I could tell by the look in your eyes/Don't leave my heart out here on the line," as the falsetto in a four-part harmony.For the full story click here.

 Your Grandma Is Right for Once: Tattoo Causes HIV

-Looks like ignorant white people are going to start blaming HIV and AIDS on something other than the three H's (hemophiliacs, Haitians, and homosexuals) and explore other letters of the alphabet because of a recent news story.
+Looks like ignorant people are going to start blaming HIV and AIDS on something other than the three H's (hemophiliacs, Haitians, and homosexuals) and explore other letters of the alphabet because of a recent news story.
 Which letter is that?
 The letter "T," which today stands for Tourists Thinking Third-world Tattoo-artists are Trustworthy.

 Bali, a resort island in Indonesia, is known for its beaches, nightlife, and its drastic increase in HIV and AIDS cases.